 - Right-click Administrator folder under Names and select Delete.

-In the corporate world where security is of utmost importance, we recommend deleting the Administrator account altogether especially in the domain environment.
+In a corporate world where security is of utmost importance, we recommend deleting the Administrator account altogether, especially in the domain environment.
 I have yet to see any side effects of deleting the built-in account.

 - How To Login As Administrator In Windows 10